The remoteStorage Protocol

 Discovery: WebFinger

-In order for apps to know where to ask permission and later actually sync user data, users give them a user address, basically like with E-Mail or Jabber/XMPP.
+In order for apps to know where to ask for permissions and sync data, you give them a user address, which looks the same as an email or XMPP address (and could be one, too).
 With that address, apps retrieve storage information for the username on that domain/host.

 Check out a live example for a 5apps user.